FireSquid6/FireSquid6/README.md

 # About
 I'm a game developer from Austin, Texas.
 Design is mostly my strongsuit, but I'm a fairly decent Gamemaker Studio 2 programmer as well and am learning Godot.
 I used to be a competitive Splatoon 2 player, but quit to focus on studying game design and working on my programming and skills.
-While playing splatoon I grew fond of studying multiplayer games and the interlocking systems within them with a team, and one day hope to create a game that will give that experience to another generation of players.

  Some of my favorite games are:
  - Cyber Manhunt